schismtracker/schismtracker/docs/building_on_windows.md

 * SDL headers and libs
 * An environment in which to run them, like msys.

+If you want proper version information, you'll need git installed and in your path too

 ## Installing MSYS2 and mingw
 These instructions describe how to install msys2, which includes all of the required packages.